michaelsuzukisagi/lovematch-driver/tutorial.md

 ```
 mvn tomcat7:run -Dmongo.config.host=127.0.0.1
 ```
-- Check the driver is loaded by creating test and see in the Test Definition dropdown that it appears.
+- Check the driver is loaded by creating a new test.
+See in the Test Definition dropdown that it appears.

 ### Adding the benchmark drivers